AlexFr062/samples/STM32/readme.md

 ## STM32 projects in the samples repository

+Having NUCLEO-F429ZI evaluation board, it is poissible to use [stm_sample](stm_sample/) project directly:
+- Start STN\M32CubeIDE.
+File - Import - General - Existing project into workspace.
+Select `stm_sample` directory.
+- Open Device Configuration tool: `stm_sample.ioc`.
+- Execute command Project - Generate code.
+Only minimal set of files is kept in the repository.
+Missing files are created during code generation.
+- Build and run the project.
+- Test it it using [TCP client](../Networking/TCP/TcpHexClient/).

+For any other STM32 board it is necessary to create a new project, make device configuration and add the code.
+There is no binary compatibility between different boards.

-There are 3 projects in the `samples/STM32` directory: the same project on different development stages.
+[diff](./diff/) directory contains the same project on different development stages:

 - [diff/1.new_project](diff/1.new_project/) - just created by STM32CubeIDE Wizard.
 - [diff/2.cubemx/](diff/2.cubemx/) - device configuration finished.

+Build these two projects exactly by the same way, as `stm_sample`.
+Now it is possible to compare these directories and view the changes:
+- Difference between [diff/1.new_project](diff/1.new_project/) and [diff/2.cubemx/](diff/2.cubemx/) is device configuration.
-- [stm_sample](stm_sample/) - code is added, final state.
+- Difference between  [diff/2.cubemx/](diff/2.cubemx/) and [stm_sample](stm_sample/) is application code.

-You only need to open `stm_sample` project in STM32CubeIDE. `diff` is used to follow the changes, done on different development steps.
-For example, difference between [stm_sample](stm_sample/) and [2.cubemx/](diff/diff/2.cubemx/) gives the code, added to project manually.

-Every STM32 project contains only minimal set of files.
-Missing files can be created by STM32CubeMX tool:
-- Open [stm_sample](stm_sample/) directory in STM32CubeIDE: File - Import - General - Existing project into workspace.
-- Open `.ioc` file in the Project Explorer and execute Project - Generate code.

-You can use [stm_sample](stm_sample/) directly, only if you have NUCLEO-F429ZI.

----

-Tip for new Eclipse users:
-To open an existing STM32 project in STM32CubeIDE:
-- File - Import - General - Existing project into workspace.
-- Select required project directory.
----

-For any other board, create a new project and follow the instructions below.
+Viewing the difference can help you to create your own project.
+Device configuration and coding may be different for another board, use destination board documentation and code examples, if something goes wrong.

 ## Creating a new STM32 project